willmurphyscode/react-memory-game/README.md

+This is a deprecated prototype.
+It has security vulnerabilities and hasn't been looked at in years.
+Thanks for stopping by.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>